‘colour, form, reflection and absorption’

 2017

-Rendered in monochrome, the emphasis in this series is on abstraction in composition and the use of ready-made materials to realise this.
-Line, shape and form are conceived in the depth and relief of individual layers that are meticulously configured, how they merge and combine and how light is absorbed and reflected.
+Rendered in monochrome, the emphasis in this series ‘colour, form, reflection and absorption’ is on abstraction in composition and the use of ready-made materials to realise this.
+Line, shape and form are conceived in the depth and relief of individual layers that by chance and intention are configured, merging and combining as light is absorbed and reflected.
 This results in an on-going development of a subjective abstraction that emerges throughout this series of works.

 ‘colour, form, reflection and absorption’ #3